 The next-to-last ciphertext block is encrypted a second time, using the ECB mode of the encryption algorithm, and the left most n bits of the result are XOR'd with the final n bits of the payload to generate the short final cipher block.
-In order for the receiver to decrypt the short final cipher block, the receiver encrypts the next-to-last ciphertext block using the ECB mode of the encryption algorithm, and XORs the left-most n bits with the short final cipher block in order to recover the short final cleartext block.
+In order for the receiver to decrypt the short final cipher block, the receiver encrypts the next-to-last ciphertext block using the ECB mode of the encryption algorithm, and XORs the left-most n bits with the short final cipher block.
 See [SCTE 52] for more details.